 - Indiana Jones Stunt Spectacular (Disney’s Hollywood Studios)

-I hope this post helps you prepare for your trip to Disney World with toddlers and little children.
+I hope this post helps you with some top tips for Disney World with toddlers and young children.
 Enjoy your trip and take loads of pictures.
 Consider purchasing Memory Maker to have plenty of pictures with mom and dad in them!

 Be sure to sign up below for my free Disney World packing list.
 Keep reading for more great Disney World info!